What can we learn from Brazil’s inclusive growth and development?

 4. Inclusive growth has been achieved through a combination of labour market and social policies, ensuring the benefits of economic growth reach the poorest Brazilians.
 Furthermore, the data indicate that the focus on disadvantaged groups in the expansion of social policy had positive, measurable effects on growth.

 5. Despite significant progress, Brazil still faces big challenges.
 Investment in infrastructure has proved insufficient and the impact of the global economic slowdown is resulting in considerable stress on the social contract.
-It is perhaps too early to assess whether the current conjuncture will lead to significant changes in Brazilian economic and social policy, and its aim to stimulate inclusive growth.
+Additionally, the country has taken important institutional steps towards tackling widespread corruption, but the problem remains current.

 Read an expanded list of these points.